-Please note: Credit cards are no longer accepted as a method of paying charges on your student bill as of December 1, 2010.
+Please note: On December 1, 2010, Credit cards were no longer accepted as a method of paying charges on your student bill.

 Frequently Asked Questions